Quick overview

 Summary

-From 2024, the conditions for the statutory audit of financial statements have changed – the limits on assets, turnover and number of employees have increased, putting thousands of smaller companies out of its reach.
+From 2024, the conditions for statutory audit of financial statements have changed – the limits on assets, turnover and number of employees have increased, putting thousands of smaller companies out of its reach.
 An audit is a verification of the financial statements by an independent auditor and aims to increase the credibility of the accounts with the tax authorities, investors and business partners.
-The audit obligation arises if a company meets two of the three conditions in two consecutive years: assets over 40 million euros or more.
+The audit obligation arises if a company meets two of the three conditions in two consecutive years: assets over 40 million euros and assets over 40 million euros.
 CZK, a turnover of over 80 million CZK, and an asset value of over 40 million CZK.
 CZK, more than 50 employees.
 The audit must be carried out by an auditor registered in the list of the Chamber of Auditors of the Czech Republic, and the result is an unqualified, qualified or adverse opinion.
 If you omit the audit, you risk not only fines but also loss of credibility.
 Not sure if the audit applies to you?
-Use our legal advice service – we’ll explain everything clearly and without unnecessary complexity.
+Take advantage of our legal advice – we’ll explain everything clearly and without unnecessary complexity.